bwesterf5/agility17dns_docs/index.rst

 Lab Access
 ============================

+Log in to the Ravello training portal at https://ravello.example.com

-Locate the IP address for the Windows jumpbox in the Ravello training portal.
+Find the IP address for the Windows jumpbox found in the in the Ravello training portal.

-All lab excercises are to be completed from a Windows "jumpbox" hosted in public cloud
+All lab excercises are to be completed from the Windows "jumpbox".

 **TODO Update the screenshot with annotations